 Child abuse and neglect in any form is unacceptable and will not be tolerated.

-All Mudyin staff and relevant volunteers complete child safeguarding training on commencement and receive annual refresher training.
+Mudyin staff and relevant volunteers should complete child safeguarding training before working with children and refresh it regularly.

 If you have a concern about the safety or wellbeing of a child in a Mudyin program (and the situation is not an emergency), please contact us: